-Below you can find some information about me, my philosophy, my style and a brief explanation of the wedding photo shoots and albums I offer.
+Below you can find some information about me, my philosophy, style and a brief explanation of the wedding photo shoots and albums I offer.

-I was born in Barcelona, Spain in 1980.
-I started working as a photographer in 2006 when I founded in my hometown a company dedicated to advertising photography.
-At that time, I was especially focused on portrait and fashion photography and I worked for big companies and well-known advertising agencies.
+I was born in Barcelona, Spain, in 1980.
+I started working as a photographer in 2006 when I founded a company dedicated to advertising photography in my hometown.
+At that time, I was especially focused on portrait and fashion photography, and I worked for big companies and well-known advertising agencies.

-Over time, I became interested in wedding photography until I decided finally to devote myself completely to it.
-In 2008, I started doing wedding photo shoots out of my city, and gradually my work as wedding photographer became more and more internationally known.
-In 2013, I decided to move to Mexico in order to shoot the weddings I had always dreamed of.
-I toured Mexico from north to south doing many photo shoots.
-I worked in Cabo, Puerto Vallarta, Sayulita, Guadalajara, Mexico City, Campeche, Merida, Cancun, Playa del Carmen and Tulum, among many other places.
+Over time, I became interested in wedding photography until I finally decided to devote myself entirely to it.
+In 2008, I started doing wedding photo shoots out of my city, and gradually my work as a wedding photographer became more and more internationally known.
+In 2013, I decided to move to Mexico to photograph the weddings I had always dreamed of.
+I toured Mexico from north to south, doing many photo shoots.
+I worked in Cabo, Puerto Vallarta, Sayulita, Guadalajara, Mexico City, Campeche, Merida, Cancun, Playa del Carmen, and Tulum, among many other places.

-My style forms part of a photography trend called Creative Wedding Photojournalism, which is a combination of documentary photography and creative portrait photography.
+My style forms part of a photography trend called Creative Wedding Photojournalism; it combines documentary photography and creative portrait photography.

 Documentary photography is based on the idea that the photographer should capture the moment as it is, without manipulating or modifying it.
 The idea is to capture reality in a truthful way avoiding artificiality.
 Thus, I try to interfere as little as possible in the development of the event and let things happen naturally.

-However, I complement this documentary photography with a creative portrait photography, which in my case consists of working with the light, composition and color of the image with the goal of capturing the sensations of each moment in the most beautiful manner possible.
+However, I complement this documentary photography with a creative portrait photography, which consists of working with the light, composition and color of the image to capture the sensations of each moment in the most beautiful manner possible.